DallanQ/race_for_the_galaxy/Manual.md

 #### Military

-> a white circle with a red border and +1 inside
+> A white circle with a red border and +1 inside

-Contributes +1 Military towards conquering a military world ( a white circle with a red border ).
+Contributes +1 Military towards conquering a military world (a white circle with a red border).

-> a white circle with a red border and +2 inside
+> A white circle with a red border and +2 inside

-Contributes +2 Military towards conquering a military world ( a white circle with a red border ).
+Contributes +2 Military towards conquering a military world (a white circle with a red border).

-> a white circle with a red border and +3 inside
+> A white circle with a red border and +3 inside

-Contributes +3 Military towards conquering a military world ( a white circle with a red border ).
+Contributes +3 Military towards conquering a military world (a white circle with a red border).

-> a white circle with a red border and -1 inside
+> A white circle with a red border and -1 inside

 The -1 is not optional.
 This power reduces the player’s Military, making worlds harder to conquer.

 #### Specific Military

-> a light shade of red circle with a red border and +4 inside.
+> A light shade of red circle with a red border and +4 inside.

-+4 Military towards conquering a Rebel military world ( a light shade of red circle with a red border ).
++4 Military towards conquering a Rebel military world (a light shade of red circle with a red border).

 #### Specific Reduce Cost / Military

-> a brown circle with a black border and -1 inside
+> A brown circle with a black border and -1 inside
-> a light shade of brown circle with a red border and +1 inside
+> A light shade of brown circle with a red border and +1 inside
-> a yellow cirlce with a black border and -2 inside
+> A yellow cirlce with a black border and -2 inside
-> a yellow cirlce with a red border and +2 inside
+> A yellow cirlce with a red border and +2 inside

-Reduce the cost of placing a non-military world of the indicated kind (  a blue box, green box, brown box ), or add to the player's Military when conquering a military world of that kind.
+Reduce the cost of placing a non-military world of the indicated kind (a blue box, green box, brown box), or add to the player's Military when conquering a military world of that kind.

 #### Temporary Military

-> a box with red X inside, a red arrow facing left and a white circle with a red border and +3 inside
+> A box with red X inside, a red arrow facing left and a white circle with a red border and +3 inside

 The player may discard this card from their tableau to gain +3 Military until the end of this Settle phase.

 #### Pay For Military

-> a white circle with a red border, a white qustion mark with red border, a red arrow facing right and a white cirlce with a black border, a white question mark with red border and - 1 inside
+> A white circle with a red border containing a red-outlined ? inside, followed by a red arrow pointing to the right.
+The arrow points to another white circle with a black border, which contains a smaller red-outlined ? and the text "-1" in black.
+There is also a small red circle with a yellow center and a diagonal slash in the upper right corner of the second circle.

-As the action, the player may place a military world ( a circle with a red border)
+As the action, the player may place a military world (a circle with a red border)

 as a non-military world ( a white circle with black border ).
 The cost is the world's defense -1, with other applicable discounts.

-This cannot be used to place an Alien production or windfall world ( a yellow circle with a black and red border and a yellow cirlce with a black and red middle ring and a white center ) or combined with other pay-for-military powers.
+This cannot be used to place an Alien production or windfall world (a yellow circle with a black and red border and a yellow cirlce with a black and red middle ring and a white center) or combined with other pay-for-military powers.

 The card Contact Specialist also has a -1 Military power.

 #### Draw After

-> a circle with a black and red border and a white center and a hand holding a phone with 1 inside
+> A circle with a black and red border and a white center and a hand holding a card with 1 inside

-Draw 1 card after placing a world (  a circle with a black border and white center and a cirlce wit a red border and a white center).
+Draw 1 card after placing a world (a circle with a black border and white center and a cirlce wit a red border and a white center).

+### $: TRADE

-## $: Trade Any Good
+#### Any Good

+> A white arrow faced right with a dollar sign inside and a hand holding a card with +1 inside
+> A white arrow faced right with a dollar sign inside and a hand holding a card with +2 inside

 Draw 1 or 2 more cards when selling a good.

-## Specific Kind Of Good
+#### Specific Kind Of Good

+> A white arrow faced riht with dollar, a blue box and a hand holding a card with +2 inside
+> A white arrow faced riht with dollar, a blue box and a hand holding a card with +3 inside.
+> A white arrow faced riht with dollar, a brown box and a hand holding a card with +1 inside
+> A white arrow faced riht with dollar, a brown box and a hand holding a card with +2 inside
+> A white arrow faced riht with dollar, a green box and a hand holding a card with +1 inside
+> A white arrow faced riht with dollar, a green box and a hand holding a card with +2 inside

-Draw 1, 2, or 3 more cards when selling a good of the indicated kind ( ).
+Draw 1, 2, or 3 more cards when selling a good of the indicated kind (blue box, green box, brown box, yellow box ).

-## This World´S Good
+#### This World´S Good

+> A white arrow faced riht with dollar, a blue box in a light shade of black circle and a hand holding a card with +1 inside
+> A white arrow faced riht with dollar, a blue box in a light shade of black circle and a hand holding a card with +3 inside

-Draw 1 or 3 more cards when selling a good from the world ( ) with this power (plus any other applicable Trade powers, possibly due to its kind).
+Draw 1 or 3 more cards when selling a good from the world ( a light shade of black circle with a black border ) with this power (plus any other applicable Trade powers, possibly due to its kind).

+### IV: CONSUME

-## Iv: Consume Any One Good
+#### Any One Good

+> A card with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hexagon with 1 inside
+> A card with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hand holding a card with 1 inside
+> A card with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hexagon with 2 inside
+> A card with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hand holding a card with 2 inside
+> A card with four squares in blue, green, yellow, and brown with a grey arrow pointing right, a hexagon with 1 inside and a hand holding a card with 1 inside

 Discard 1 good (of any kind) to gain the specified VP chips and/or cards.

-## Fixed Number Of Goods
+#### Fixed Number Of Goods

+> Image of two cards with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hexagon with 3 inside

 Discard 2 goods (of any kind, possibly the same) to gain 3 VP chips.

+> Four cards colored blue, brown, green and yellow with 3 on it, a grey arrow pointing right and a hexagon with 3 inside

-Discard exactly 3 goods, each of a different kind ( ), to gain 3 VP chips.
+Discard exactly 3 goods, each of a different kind ( blue box, green box, brown box, yellow box ), to gain 3 VP chips.

-## Specific Kind Of Good(S)
+#### Specific Kind Of Good(S)

+> Image of a blue card with an arrow facing right and a hand holding a card with 1 inside
+> Image of a blue card with an arrow facing right and a hexagon with 1 inside
+> Image of a brown card with an arrow facing right, a hexagon with 1 inside and a hand holding a card with 1 inside
+> Image of a green card with an arrow facing right, a hexagon with 1 inside and a hand holding a card with 1 inside
+> Image of two brown cards with an arrow facing right and a hexagon with 3 inside

-Discard the indicated number of good(s) of the specified kind ( ) to gain VP chips and/or cards.
+Discard the indicated number of good(s) of the specified kind (blue box, green box, brown box, yellow box) to gain VP chips and/or cards.

-Discarding "up to"
+#### Discarding "up to"

+> Image of a card with four squares in blue, green, yellow and brown, an arrow facing right with x2 inside and a hexagon with 1 inside
+> Image of a brown card, an arrow facing right with x2 inside and a hexagon with 1 inside
+> Image of a blue card, an arrow facing right with x3 inside and a hexagon with 1 inside
+> Image of a blue card, an arrow facing right with x3 inside, a hexagon with 1 inside and a hand holding a card with 1 inside

 Discard goods up to the indicated number to gain the specified VP chips and/or cards for each good discarded.